 The Two Intuition Clusters

 The basic model I'm proposing is that core intuitions about consciousness tend to cluster into two camps, with most miscommunication being the result of someone failing to communicate with the other camp.
-For this post, we'll call the camp of boldface author Camp #1 and the camp of quotation author Camp #2.
+I will call the camp of boldface author Camp #1 and the camp of quotation author Camp #2.

 Characteristics

 Camp #1 tends to think of consciousness as a non-special high-level phenomenon.
 Solving consciousness is then tantamount to solving the Meta-Problem of consciousness, which is to explain why we think/claim to have consciousness.
-(Note that this means explaining the full causal chain in terms of the brain's physical implementaton.)
-In other words, once we've explained why people keep uttering the sounds kon-shush-nuhs, we've explained all the hard observable facts, and the idea that there's anything else seems dangerously speculative/unscientific.
+In other words, once we've explained the full causal chain that ends with people uttering the sounds kon-shush-nuhs, we've explained all the hard observable facts, and the idea that there's anything else seems dangerously speculative/unscientific.
 No complicated metaphysics is required for this approach.

 The camps are ubiquitous; once you have the concept, you will see it everywhere consciousness is discussed.
 Even single comments often betray allegiance to one camp or the other.
 Apparent exceptions are usually from people who are well-read on the subject and may have optimized their communication to make sense to both sides.